Node Setup

 Consensus Timing

-Optimize block times for the testnet:
+Optimize block times specifically for the testnet environment:

 sed -i 's/timeout_propose = "3s"/timeout_propose = "2s"/' ~/.bitsongd/config/config.toml